Thiago-Brito/Desafio-Tunts.Rocks-2024/README.md

 # Challlenge TuntsRocks
+This challenge involves using the Google Sheets API to analyze student data stored in a Google Sheets spreadsheet.
+The goal is to calculate final grades and determine the students' status based on their grades and attendance.
+I chose to use Python to assist in this challenge.
 ## Prerequisites
 1. **Python**: Ensure you have Python installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).